Aliases for GPS1 Gene

 Previous GeneCards Identifiers for GPS1 Gene

 This gene is known to suppress G-protein and mitogen-activated signal transduction in mammalian cells.
-The encoded protein shares significant similarity with Arabidopsis FUS6, which is a regulator of light-mediated signal transduction in plant cells.
-Two alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+The encoded protein shares significant similarity with Arabidopsis FUS6, which is a regulator of light-mediated signal transduction in plant cells. [provided by RefSeq, Mar 2016]

 GeneCards Summary for GPS1 Gene